WANdisco/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 * Azure VM created and started.
   * A minimum of 24GB available storage for the `/var/lib/docker` directory.
-  * Sudo access on server (this is normally available by default).
+  * Root or sudo access on server (this is normally available by default).
 * Access to your company's VPN or similar if required.

 _These instructions have been tested on Ubuntu LTS._